 bounds.
 This will be done iteratively by drawing a specific parameter

-combination, overwriting the corresponding parameters in a base model,
+combination, overwriting the corresponding parameters in a base pipeline,

 and then fitting and scoring it.
 The algorithm used to draw from the

 parameter space is represented by the different classes of

 LatinHypercubeSearch are purely statistical

 uses prior knowledge obtained from evaluations of previous parameter

 combinations to select the next one.

 hyperparameter sets from the hyperparameter space, but ensures